-According to Face the Facts USA, an initiative from George Washington University, there is millions of unwed parents in the United States.
-According to the study, the number of children born outside of marriage equates to approximately four of every 10 children born in the United States during 2009.
-Though it has become so common, being unmarried parents is legally still quite different than being married parents.
+According to Face the Facts USA, millions of U.S. parents are unwed.
+The number of children born outside of marriage equates to roughly 4 of 10 children born in the U.S. during 2009.
+Still, unmarried parents face a very different legal landscape than married parents.

-Parents to be or unmarried parents have a very different set of concerns than married parents under Pennsylvania Family Law.
-The following is a list of things unwed parents need to understand:
+Parents to be or unmarried parents have a distinct set of concerns under Pennsylvania family law.
+Below is a list of things unwed parents need to know.

-With regards to custody, unmarried parents have don’t have less rights to custody of their children than married parents.
-Just like married couples who decide to divorce, unwed parents who decide they cannot co-parent together should be prepared to deal with the same legal issues facing all parents seeking custody of their children.
-Should unmarried parents decide to live separately, each parent should seek the advice of a knowledgeable child custody attorney to determine how to proceed with filing for physical and legal custody of their children.
+Unmarried parents don’t have fewer rights to custody of their children than married parents.
+Just like married couples who decide to divorce, unwed parents who decide they cannot co-parent should be prepared to face typical divorce issues.
+Should unwed parents decide to live apart, each parent should seek the advice of a child custody lawyer to decide how to proceed.
+The next step will be filing for physical and legal custody of the children.

-Another issue that comes up in child related cases is taxes.
-Only one parent can claim the child as a dependent on their taxes if the parents are unmarried.
-Either unmarried parent is entitled to the exemption, so long as he or she supports the child.
-Typically, the best way to decide which parent should claim the child is to determine which parent has the higher income.
+Taxes also come up in child cases.
+Only one unwed parent can claim the child as a dependent on their taxes.
+Either parent is able to do so, so long as he or she supports the child.
+Often, the best way to decide which parent should claim the child is to decide which parent makes more money.
 The parent with the higher income will receive a bigger tax break.
-The parents can agree to split the tax return, even though only one parent is receiving it.
+The parents can agree to split the tax return.

-If you are an unmarried parent or soon to be parent, it is in your best interest to speak with a Pennsylvania paternity lawyer.
-For more information or to schedule a consultation with one of our attorneys, contact us today.
+If you are an unwed parent or soon-to-be parent, speak with a Pennsylvania paternity lawyer.
+To schedule a meeting, contact us today.